Communist Party of Kampuchea: Paris students' group

-During the 1950s, Khmer students in Paris organized their own communist movement which had little, if any, connection to the hard-pressed party in their homeland.
-From their ranks came the men and women who returned home and took command of the party apparatus during the 1960s, led an effective insurgency against Sihanouk and Lon Nol from 1968 until 1975 and established the regime of Democratic Kampuchea.
+During the 1950s, Khmer students in Paris organized a communist movement, which had little connection to the hard-pressed party in their homeland.
+The men and women who returned home and took command of the party apparatus during the 1960s came from their ranks.
+They led an effective insurgency against Sihanouk and Lon Nol from 1968 until 1975 and established the regime of Democratic Kampuchea.

 Pol Pot, who rose to the leadership of the communist movement in the 1960s, was born in 1928 (some sources say in 1925) in Kampong Thum Province, northeast of Phnom Penh.
 He attended a technical high school in the capital and then went to Paris in 1949 to study radio electronics (other sources say he attended a school for printers and typesetters and also studied civil engineering).
-Ieng Sary was a Chinese-Khmer born in 1930 in South Vietnam, he attended the elite Lycée Sisowath in Phnom Penh before beginning courses in commerce and politics at the Paris Institute of Political Studies (more widely known as Sciences Po) in France.
+Ieng Sary was a Chinese-Khmer born in 1930 in South Vietnam.
+He attended the elite Lycée Sisowath in Phnom Penh before beginning courses in commerce and politics at the Paris Institute of Political Studies (more widely known as Sciences Po) in France.
 Khieu Samphan, considered "one of the most brilliant intellects of his generation", was born in 1931 and specialized in economics and politics during his time in Paris.
 In talent, he was rivaled by Hou Yuon (born in 1930), who studied economics and law.
-Son Sen (born in 1930) studied education and literature while Hu Nim (born in 1932) studied law.
+Son Sen (born in 1930) studied education and literature, while Hu Nim (born in 1932) studied law.

-Most members of the Paris student group came from landowner or civil servant families.
-Three of the Paris group forged a bond that survived years of revolutionary struggle and intraparty strife, Pol Pot and Ieng Sary married Khieu Ponnary and Khieu Thirith (also known as Ieng Thirith), purportedly relatives of Khieu Samphan.
+Most members of the Paris student group came from landowners' or civil servants' families.
+Three of the Paris group forged a bond that survived years of revolutionary struggle and intraparty strife.
+Pol Pot and Ieng Sary married Khieu Ponnary and Khieu Thirith (also known as Ieng Thirith), purportedly relatives of Khieu Samphan.
 These two well-educated women also played a central role in the regime of Democratic Kampuchea.